About Me

 Bristol , United Kingdom

-I'm co-director of the Leaping Word Poetry Consultancy, which provides advice for poets on writing, editing and publishing, as well as qualified counselling support for those exploring personal issues in their work - https://theleapingword.com.
-My fifth poetry collection, Learning Finity, is now available from Indigo Dreams or directly from me.
+Poet and poetry facilitator.
+Pushcart Prize nominated.
+Co-founder of the Leaping Word Poetry Consultancy, which provides advice for poets on writing, editing and publishing, as well as qualified counselling support for those exploring personal issues in their work - https://theleapingword.com.
+My sixth poetry collection, Love the Albatross, is now available from Indigo Dreams or directly from me.

 Other Poetry

-My poetry collections and novels are all available to buy from the Indigo Dreams website, independent bookshops everywhere, and Amazon.
+My poetry collections and novels are available to buy from the Indigo Dreams website, independent bookshops everywhere, and Amazon.
 Or from me: contact admin@theleapingword.com

 As a child, Deborah Harvey was fascinated by the rollsign of the 98 bus that gave its destination as The Shadow Factory, but as her stop came before the terminus, she never reached it, and an intimation of disappointment prevented her from asking what was made there.
 As a result, The Shadow Factory became a warehouse of wishes and unrealised dreams, a metaphor for life and death, and eventually this collection of poems that explore childhood, memory and the twilight of those household gods we call parents.